Session 20

 (Aside: This is one of the ideas behind test-driven design in agile software development.)

-function does require some
+Our make-lex-addr function does require some new

-of the variable declarations that we have seen so far,
+the variable declarations that we have seen so far,

-block-by-block, inside out!
+block-by-block, inside out.

 Consider this case:

-(lambda (a b) (lambda (c) (lambda (d e) b)))
+(lambda (a b)

-To compute the lexical address for 'b
+To compute the lexical address for 'b, our

-is not declared
+'b is not declared there, and the outermost,

-there, and the outermost, to know that it is.
+to know that it is.

-(What if we replace the 'b
+What if we replace the 'b with an

 To compute a lexical address for a variable reference, we look at declarations in the current block first, then declarations in the block that contains the current block, then declarations in the block that contains that block, and so on, until we find a matching parameter.